-COUNCIL PLAN 2017-2021 INDICATOR Indicator Action/Target Progress Comment At least one delegation per year will be made to State and Federal politicians to advocate for the Shire's requirements.
-Executive Office Action/Target At least one delegation annually Council adopted its Priority Projects at the 25 September 2019 Council Meeting.
-Advocacy meetings that took place include: State Parliament - Danny O'Brien held in August and December 2019, March and June 2020; State Parliament - The Hon.
+COUNCIL PLAN 2017-2021 INDICATOR

+Indicator Action/Target Pro ogress Comment

+Federal politicians to advocate for the Shire's requirements.
+Executive Office Adv A m Adr Dire obje uncil adopted its Priority Projects at the September 2019 Council Meeting. vocacy meetings that took place include: State Parliament - Danny O'Brien held in August and December 2019, March and June 2020; State Parliament - The Hon.
 Jaala Pulford (Minister for Roads), joint advocacy meeting with One Gippsland in March 2020; State Parliament - The Hon.
-Adem Somyurek (Minister for Local Government) May 2020; and Federal Parliament - Russel Broadbent in October 2019 and April 2020.
-A meeting was held on 27 November 2019 with Administrators and CEO with Graeme Emonson, Executive Director, Local Government Victoria to advocate for Council's objectives, Priority Projects and site visits to Leongatha and Korumburra.
+Adem Somyurek (Minister for Local Government) May 2020; and Federal Parliament - Russel Broadbent in October 2019 and April 2020. neeting was held on 27 November 2019 with ministrators and CEO with Graeme Emonson, Executive ector, Local Government Victoria to advocate for Council's ectives, Priority Projects and site visits to Leongatha and rumburra.